JuliaAI/MLJ.jl/docs/src/linear_pipelines.md

 model type `KNNRegressor` assumes the features are all `Continuous`.
 This can be fixed by first:

-- coercing the `:age` feature to have the `Continuous` type by replacing `X` with `coerce(X, :age=>Continuous)`
+- coercing the `:age` feature to have `Continuous` type by replacing `X` with `coerce(X, :age=>Continuous)`
 - standardizing continuous features and one-hot encoding the `Multiclass` features using the `ContinuousEncoder` model